cmekik/pyClarion/readme.md

-`pyClarion` is a python package for implementing agents according to the Clarion cognitive architecture.
+`pyClarion` is a python package for implementing agents in the Clarion cognitive architecture.

-It is highly experimental, and aims to be easy to learn, read, extend, and experiment with.
+It is highly experimental and aims to be easy to learn, read, extend, and experiment with.

 The primary resource for the implementation is Ron Sun's *Anatomy of the Mind* (2016; OUP).